Creating Life-Changing Opportunities

 Camp Sunshine provides respite, support, joy and hope to children with life-threatening illnesses and their immediate families.
 JTI secures 8-10 counselor positions for this incredible volunteer opportunity for a week each summer.

 Habitat for Humanity:

-During February vacation week, North Shore teens have the chance to travel to Raleigh, North Carolina to volunteer with Habitat for Humanity.
+During February vacation week, Jewish teens from Greater Boston have the chance to travel to Raleigh, North Carolina to volunteer with Habitat for Humanity.